brread/skeleton/README.md

 - `methods` is a dictionary/object of custom functions that will be attached to the Cheat instance (`this`)
   - e.g. `this.distance3D`
+- `customDefines` is a dictionary/object of custom defines that will be applied during initialization
+  - e.g. `thirdPerson` or `events`
 - Read `example_cheat.js` <3

 <hr>